 At the same time, growth on current patterns adds to carbon emissions and climate instability, whilst accelerating the decline of the world’s ecosystems, which everyone’s water, food, lives, and livelihoods ultimately depend on.

 Prospects for sustainable growth

 Is there a way out?
 This is where ‘green growth’ comes in – maybe.
 Politicians who recognise the strength of green arguments love the idea of ‘green growth’ because it appears to square the circle nicely and efficiently, in a single phrase.
 And if such a thing is possible, we can envisage a recovery from recession which doesn’t just grind to a halt four or five years later.

 But is it possible?
 I don’t know, but I am part of a research project designed to find out.
 The project is being carried out at the Global Sustainability Institute, based in Cambridge at Anglia Ruskin University.
 We are exploring issues about economy, environment, and resources through building a computer model of their interrelationships.

 The project will develop a series of scenarios for how things may go.
 Amongst these, we want to develop a scenario for continued economic growth – by asking: ‘what sort of composition of GDP production and consumption would be necessary in order for GDP growth to continue in the long run?’

 Growth on the current pattern clearly cannot be sustained: it faces severe constraints from climate, land availability, and in some parts of the world, water availability.
 But perhaps there is a form of growth which it is possible to sustain – ‘green growth’ – and if there is, we all need to know what it would look like.
 And if it’s impossible, we need to know that too.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.